DLC-link/dlc-solidity/README.md

 The creation of a DLC can also be triggered with a traditional JSON API call (*coming soon TBD*)

-*Todo: add info about the DLC oracle server*
-*Todo: add info about the overall architecture*

 With the announcement hash, you are now able to set up the DLC between the two participants (users, user/protocol, etc.)

 ## Closing the DLC